elmahdiarfal/MPLS-L3VPN-Lab----GNS3/README.md

 This lab shows how to configure an MPLS L3VPN with:

 - OSPF as SP IGP
+- OSPF for routing in PE-CE
 - LDP label distribution and MPLS forwarding
 - VRFs on Provider Edge (PE) routers
 - MP-BGP vpnv4 peering between PEs